-For hundreds of years chicken soup has been a traditional remedy for a cold.
+For hundreds of years, chicken soup has been a traditional remedy for a cold.
 Our grandmothers swore by it and each culture has a version of this healing recipe.
-These days Western scientists have begun study chicken soup and have found that it has healing properties because it contains natural chemicals similar to those in modern cold medicines.
-For example, an amino acid released from chicken during cooking, chemically resembles the drug acetylcysteine, prescribed for bronchitis and other respiratory problems.
-At the University of Nebraska, Dr. Stephen Renard has conducted research into chicken soup and found that it contains a number of anti-inflammatory substances, that could ease the symptoms of upper respiratory tract infections.
-The soup, he says, controls inflammatory white blood cells (neutrophils).
+These days Western scientists have begun to study chicken soup and have found that it has healing properties because it contains natural chemicals similar to those in modern cold medicines.
+For example, an amino acid released from chicken during cooking chemically resembles the drug acetylcysteine, prescribed for bronchitis and other respiratory problems.
+At the University of Nebraska, Dr. Stephen Renard has conducted research into chicken soup and found that it contains a number of anti-inflammatory substances that could ease the symptoms of upper respiratory tract infections.
+The soup, Renard says, controls inflammatory white blood cells (neutrophils).
 Cold symptoms are often caused by inflammation produced when neutrophils congregate in the bronchial tubes.
-You can read more about his research and find his chicken soup recipe here.
-A good healing soup should contain some of the following ingredients : –

-Onions and GarlicThis study published in the journal Advances In Therapy found that taking a garlic supplement could help prevent colds as well as shorten their duration.
-In Chinese medicine green onions are a key ingredient in a famous cold-fighting soup.
+The journal Advances In Therapy published a study that found that taking a garlic supplement could help prevent colds as well as shorten their duration.
+In Chinese medicine, green onions are a key ingredient in a famous cold-fighting soup.
 Much of the immune-boosting properties of garlic and onions come from their sulfur-containing compounds, which also give them their distinctive smell.
-One particular compound called allicin has been shown to be effective against bacterial, viral, fungal and parasitic infections.
+One particular compound called allicin has been shown to be effective against bacterial, viral, fungal, and parasitic infections.

 - 1 Tbsp sesame oil